 There are many appliances needed to run your home.
 During the warmer months you may need an air conditioner or a heat pump.
 During the cold months, most homeowners require a furnace or air handler.
 Then there are washer and dryers, stoves, refrigerators…the list seems to go on forever.

 But a thing homeowners absolutely know is they need hot water.
 Most people have a water heater – or in some cases a boiler is used to warm the water.
 Do you know which heating system your home uses to heat your water?
-Aramendia Plumbing, Heating and Air, A Service Experts Company is here to help explain the difference between the two water heating systems.
+Aramendia Plumbing, Heating and Air is here to help explain the difference between the two water heating systems.

 A water heater is a storage tank that, yes, heats water.
 The heat is either produced by burning gas or by using electricity.
 A standard water heater will heat the water and then store it at that temperature until the water is used, either for a warm shower, the washing machine, or any other hot water need.
 As the hot water leaves the tank, fresh cold water enters to the bottom of the tank so it can also be heated for use across your home.